- Things to Know

 The ankle is a hinge joint that connects the lower leg to the foot.
 The tibia and fibula of the leg come into contact with the talus of the foot, forming the ankle mortise.
-The majority of the weight bearing in the ankle occurs between the tibia and talus.
+The majority of the weight-bearing in the ankle occurs between the tibia and talus.
 While the shape of the mortise helps align the ankle joint, the surrounding ligaments are very important in providing stability.

 A dislocated joint describes the situation where the bones that come together to form a joint no longer maintain that normal relationship.
 In the ankle, it means that the tibia and talus no longer maintain their normal anatomic relationship.

 Most commonly, a dislocated ankle is associated with fractures of the distal ends of the tibia and fibula (called the malleolus) in association with damage to the ligaments that help support the ankle joint.
-Less commonly, isolated ligament injuries can result in the dislocation.
+Less commonly, isolated ligament injuries can result in dislocation.

 What are causes and risk factors for an ankle dislocation?

 Ankle dislocations do not happen spontaneously but are a result of a trauma.
-Forces are placed on the ankle that cause the bones to fracture or the ligaments to tear, resulting in the dislocation injury.
+Forces are placed on the ankle that causes the bones to fracture or the ligaments to tear, resulting in the dislocation injury.

 The ankle is an inherently stable joint and the direction of the dislocation depends upon the position of the foot and where the force arises.
 Ankle dislocations are more often associated with fractures of the bones that make up the joint.

 - motor-vehicle crashes, and